TheThingsNetwork/docs/_content/devices/node/quick-start.md

     > Unlike The Things Uno, which the Arduino IDE recognizes as *Arduino Leonardo*, it does not always recognize the Node as *SparkFun Pro Micro*.
 You will have to see what `/dev/*usb*` (Mac/Linux) or `COM` (Windows) option appears in the menu after connecting the Node.

     > Another [common issue](troubleshooting.md#serial-port-not-showing) is that on recent Macs the Node may not appear at all.
-We suggest to connect via an USB hub.
+We suggest to connect via a USB hub.

 ## Get your Device EUI
 To communicate via The Things Network, you need to register your device.
 For this, we'll need its unique **Device EUI**.
 This is a unique address, hard coded into the LoRa module.